 - any door is opened.

-- shift selector is moved out of the P (Park).
+- shift selector is moved out of park.

 - ignition switch changes position.

 ON (Normal operating position):

 This position turns on the ignition system and electrical accessories.

 Do not leave the vehicle with the ignition switch in ACC or ON positions when the engine is not running for an extended period.
 This can discharge the battery.